SE-UP/RSE-UP/_sources/chapters/configuration.md

 the problem of configuring a program illustrates the difference between "works for me on my machine" and "works for everyone, everywhere."
-From reproducible workflows ([Chapter make](https://se-up.github.io/RSE-UP/chapters/intro_make.html) or [chapter workflows with snakemake](https://se-up.github.io/RSE-UP/chapters/snakemake.html) to logging ([Section Reporting Errors](https://se-up.github.io/RSE-UP/chapters/error_handling.md#reporting-errors.html)), this difference influences every aspect of a research software engineer's work.
+From reproducible workflows ([Chapter make](https://se-up.github.io/RSE-UP/chapters/introduction/automation.html) or [Chapter workflows with snakemake](https://se-up.github.io/RSE-UP/chapters/introduction/automation.html) to logging ([Section Reporting Errors](https://se-up.github.io/RSE-UP/chapters/error_handling.html#reporting-errors)), this difference influences every aspect of a research software engineer's work.
 We don't always have to design for large-scale re-use, but knowing what it entails allows us to make a conscious, thoughtful choice.